 Orienting chromosomes during mitosis and meiosis

-Meiosis is a modified cell division that produces gametes through two consecutive rounds of chromosome segregation.
+3. Adaptations for meiosis Meiosis is a modified cell division that produces gametes through two consecutive rounds of chromosome segregation.
 During the first meiotic division, uniquely, the maternal and paternal chromosomes or homologs are segregated.
-This requires several adaptations to the way in which chromosomes are segregating including the way in which chromosomes attach to the microtubules that will pull them apart and the timing with which the linkages between them are lost.
+This requires several adaptations to the way in which chromosomes are segregating including the way in which chromosomes attach to the microtubules that will pull them apart, and the way in which linkages between them are lost.
 Our recent work has revealed how a master meiosisI-specific regulator establishes these modifications, essentially converting mitosis into meiosis.
 In addition, we have uncovered aspects of kinetochore assembly and function that are critical for meiosis, but not mitosis.
 Our future focus is to gain a thorough understanding of how kinetochores are adapted for meiosis both in yeast and vertebrates.